Student Code of Conduct and Title IX

 f) In reaching its decision, the Judicial Board shall determine whether it is more likely than not that the Accused Student violated the Student Code of Conduct, based on the information presented.

 i.
-The CCO presents the statement of charges on behalf of the College.
-The CCO may present documents, materials, and/or witnesses in support of the statement of charges.
+The conduct officer presents the statement of charges on behalf of the College.
+The conduct officer may present documents, materials, and/or witnesses in support of the statement of charges.

 ii.
 The Accused Student responds to the statement of charges.
 The student may present documents, materials, and/or witnesses in response to the statement of charges.